rbitas/Stroke-Prediction/README.md

 * Train our Machine Learning Model :page_with_curl: <br/>
 * Create various user friendly visuals to support user analysis :chart_with_upwards_trend: <br/>
 * Create a Dashboard using Tableau :bar_chart: <br/>
+* Create a deployable app as a tangible example of our machine learning model being utilized :100: <br/>

 ## **Technology/Tools used** :computer:
 * Programming Language: Python Pandas, Tableau <br/>